-You don’t have to be a tourist to partake in one of Miami Beach’s hotel bars.
-From alfresco spots with tropical vibes and New York-style speakeasies to posh see-and-be-seen cocktail lounges, Miamians flock to hotel bars for classic drinks, craft brews, and stellar wine lists.
-Here are seven of the best in Miami Beach.
+You don’t have to be a tourist to enjoy one of Miami Beach’s hotel bars.
+From see-and-be-seen cocktail lounges to New York-style speakeasies to alfresco spots with tropical vibes, hotel bars are locals' havens for classic drinks, craft brews, and stellar wine lists.
+Here are six of the best on the Beach.

 Matador Room, the Edition hotel’s signature restaurant by renowned chef Jean-Georges Vongerichten, gets attention for its elegant food driven by a world-class chef.
 But its namesake bar is just as much of a draw, especially on Friday night when the place is bustling.
 With dramatic floor-to-ceiling windows overlooking the ocean, a long walnut bar, plush seating, and bullfighter-themed photographs, the room has a sophisticated vibe.
 You’ll want to kick back here for a cocktail or a glass of wine, especially during happy hour for special deals on drinks and food, starting at 6 p.m.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 1685 Collins Ave., Miami Beach

 The historic Delano hotel is located in the heart of South Beach, and its glitzy cocktail bar is the perfect place to start a long night of decadence.
 The rose-colored space overlooks the Delano’s whimsical, Alice in Wonderland-inspired lobby, offering great people-watching as you sip on throwback cocktails like James Bond's Vesper martini ($20) or the Ruse with Maker's Mark, Aperol, and fresh lime juice ($20).

 The Regent Cocktail Club at the Gale South Beach